-Following the recommendation of the Audit Committee, we were appointed by the members on 6 July 2021 to audit the financial statements for the year ended 31 December 2021 and subsequent financial periods.
-The period of total uninterrupted engagement is 1 years, covering the years ended 31 December 2021 to 31 December 2021.
+Following the recommendation of the Regulated Entities Audit Committee, we were appointed by the directors on 6 July 2021 to audit the financial statements for the year ended 31 December 2021 and subsequent financial periods.
+The period of total uninterrupted engagement is 2 years, covering the years ended 31 December 2021 to 31 December 2022.

-Mark Bolton (Senior Statutory Auditor) for and on behalf of PricewaterhouseCoopers LLP Chartered Accountants and Statutory Auditors London
+Mark Bolton (Senior Statutory Auditor) for and on behalf of PricewaterhouseCoopers LLP Chartered Accountants and Statutory Auditors London 27 February 2023